 Toronto Public Health confirms first three cases of Omicron variant in city

-Toronto Public Health reports today to the Office of the Chief Medical Officer of Health (OCMOH) three new cases of Omicron variant in the city of Toronto.
+The Toronto Public Health has confirmed three new cases of Omicron variant in the city.

 The first case is of a previously healthy 52-year-old male who presented with a 1-week history of fatigue and a right lower quadrant abdominal pain.

 He is self-admitting, has no alcohol or tobacco history.
 The second case is of a 53-year old female who presented with a 1-week history nausea, headaches and a right lower quadrant abdominal pain.

 Both have no alcohol or tobacco history, and are self-admitting.
 The third case is an asymptomatic 36-year-old male.
 He presented with a fever and a 2-week history of chills, sweats and right lower quadrant abdominal pain.